aimerick-feral/e-shop-symfony/github/documents/database.md

 ## Delete tests

-- User ❌ blocked by the Purchase constraint
+- User ❌ blocked by the Purchase constraint.
+Can't delete a user when he has purchases.
+We need to conserve the purchase even if the user is delated.
 - Address ✅
-- Product ❌ blocked by the PurchaseItem constraint
+- Product ❌ blocked by the PurchaseItem constraint.
+Can't delete a product when he had been purchaset.
 - Category ✅
 - Purchase ✅
 - Delivery Mode ✅